How to be a Caring Adult at Graham:

 - Donut Day in the Fall (Bags are decorated with "Have a sweet day" messages by the JBN club, filled with donut holes and delivered to each 1st period class, everyone’s included, sponsored by the PTA and Project Cornerstone parents)

 - GMSTV (empowers youth by creating projects and broadcasting at school)

 - PE Dept Dance Party and Dinner (food and dancing for the Graham community)

 - Rallies (DJ, games, competitions between students and teachers – throughout year)

 - *School-wide Service Projects (fall, winter, spring) - All students support local and global organizations (Graham has supported Books and Bears - focusing on children’s literacy, Hope's Corner - collecting new socks and decorating lunch bags for the homeless and Achungo Children’s Center - a school for orphans in Africa)

 - Tamale-making Night (PTA and ELAC cooking together for staff appreciation lunch)

-- The Lounge at Graham (open once a week at lunch & hosted by Project Cornerstone parents/caring adults) - provides a calm place for students to relax and connect .
+- The Lounge at Graham (open every Monday morning and Wednesday lunch.
+Hosted by Project Cornerstone parents/caring adults) - provides a calm place for students to relax and connect .